Cuenca-Andres/Cuenca-Portfolio.github.io/_pages/CAD-Page.md

 author_profile: true
 ---
 Showcasing some of most recent SolidWorks projects that I worked on!
+Some projects include a live demo video.
+Check it out!

 ## SCARA (Selective Compliance Assembly Robot Arm)